 All American History (AAH) is a two-year, two-volume course in U.S. history.
 It can be used by students in grades five through twelve, by either one student or multiple students working at one or more grade levels.
-The AAH Junior edition allows you to include students in kindergarten through fourth grade to learn along with their older siblings.
+The All American History Junior edition allows you to include students in kindergarten through fourth grade to learn along with their older siblings.
 The two volumes are titled Volume 1, The Explorers to the Jacksonians and Volume 2: The Civil War to the 21st Century.

 AAH is distinctly different from traditional textbooks with its multi-age approach as well as its use of real books and hands-on activities.
 It should work very well in homeschool settings.
 Developed through use in co-op classes, it easily adapts for use with individual children.
 Each volume stands alone, but you need both for complete coverage of U.S. history.